adam-p/yesterday-i-learned/random.md

 1. Discarded human waste, along with disintegrating [mudbricks][wikipedia 120], create [tells][wikipedia 121], elevated mounds of stuff.
 Sometimes "Tel" gets into the location's name.
 Tel Aviv might be one.
 1. [Cob][wikipedia 122]) is poor man's building material, similar to [adobe][wikipedia 123], which a company named itself for its building block properties.
 1. [Fourier series visual][wikimedia]
-1. "Widening a road makes more cars drive on it" is called [induced demand][wikipedia 124].
 1. [The Passion of the Christ][wikipedia 125] was a controversial film, because viewers didn't know [the meaning of the word Passion in Christian context][wikipedia 126]).
 1. The refugee issue is caused by [western interests in a natural gas pipeline][reddit 45] from Saudi to Europe.
-1. [Car bumpers don't work if they don't bump into each other, obviously.][youtube 16]
-The consequence is very costly collisions, which benefit the auto makers.
 1. In-N-Out [cook beef patties with mustard][muslimeater].
 1. [Kentucky, Massachusetts, Pennsylvania, and Virginia][wikipedia 127] use the official title of Commonwealth rather than State.
 1. [Make intuitive design decisions][medium 3] when making an app.
 No one finds cryptic icons and hidden navigation useful.